 There are no differences between traditional acrylics and newer acrylic paints, except that you won’t need to use any toxic retarders to slow drying time (see below).

-Advantages – New acrylic paints have extended drying times, so paint can be left on a sealed palette and remain workable for several days.
+Advantages – New acrylic paints have extended drying times, so the paint can be left on a sealed palette and remain workable for several days.
 Also, wet-in-wet techniques can be used, just like oil paints, without a retarder.

 Disadvantages – If you like your acrylics to dry very quickly, these won’t.